Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/about/09_Ways-to-help.md

 Alternatively, one could write a python module equivalent to mp3DirectCut.
 This would need to work on VBR mp3 files and be tested extensively before it would be ready to use.

 __Note:__ I plan to rewrite the audio splitting functions in the next few months.
-If you’re interested in this project, you might want to wait until I’ve done so.
+If you’re interested in the first approach to this project, you may want to wait until I’ve done so.